maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 The stack traces and their IDs can be retrieved using the `bpf_get_stackid` eBPF helper.

 eBPF helpers are functions that, as you might have guessed, simplify work.
 The [`bpf_get_stackid`](https://elixir.bootlin.com/linux/v6.8.5/source/kernel/bpf/stackmap.c#L283) helper collects user and kernel stack frames by walking the user and kernel stacks and returns the stack ID, for the program that is running at the moment of the eBPF program execution in the process's context.

+So, one of the most complex work of stack unwinding is abstracted away thanks to this helper.

 More precisely from the [eBPF Docs](https://ebpf-docs.dylanreimerink.nl/linux/helper-function/bpf_get_stackid/):